The most important change in this release is a complete reworking of how

 RunEngine so we added a hook, set at init

-responsible for blocking until it is set.
-This function can do other things
+and is responsible for blocking until the Event is set.
+This function can do

-(such as run the Qt event loop) during that time.
-The required signature is
+other things (such as run the Qt event loop) during that time.
+The required

-def blocking_func(ev: Threading.Event) -> None: "Returns when ev is set"
+def block(ev: Threading.Event) -> None: "Returns when ev is set"